After AFF: Finding Your Footing as a New Licensed Jumper | Skydive Fundamentals

 After AFF: Finding Your Footing as a New Licensed Jumper

 The structure disappears after your A-license.
-Here's how to find your place at the DZ and keep moving forward.
+Here's how to find your place at the DZ, who to jump with, and what to actually work on once you're on the load.

 AFF is the most structured part of learning to skydive.
 Every category has clear objectives, and you jump with a coach or instructor on every skydive.
 Then AFF ends, and you move into the post-AFF phase — solos become part of the picture for the first time, and you're building jump numbers alongside the remaining requirements.